Community

 The last twenty five years of Gavin’s professional life was spent at Breen’s Intermediate School working as an Arts Educator.
 He has also worked in collaboration with many other local schools creating wonderful pieces of art for those schools.

-Many of his pieces are on display in South Island Marae, Universities, Conservation Departments, and in private collections.
+Many of his pieces are on display in South Island marae, Universities, Conservation Departments, and in private collections.

 Some of his work is also on display overseas with special pieces made for Kurashiki, Christchurch’s Sister City in Japan, in Plymouth in England and also in Holland.